How To Get Married In Skyrim

 Camilla lives in Riverwood and works with her brother at the Riverwood Trader.
-I fetched a golden claw for them when the game began, so as soon as she saw me wearing the "I wanna get married" amulet, she was all over me.
+She is a part of "The Golden Claw" quest I completed early in the game, so as soon as she saw me wearing the "I wanna get married" amulet, she was very interested.
 Without going on a single date, we agreed to get married.
-I traveled back to the temple in Riften, told the priest, and we had a ceremony (shown in the picture at the top of the page).
-I was a handsome and irresistible groom:
+I traveled back to the temple in Riften, told the priest, and we had a ceremony.

 After you're married, you can talk to your spouse and decide where to live.
 You can select any house you own (or live in your spouse's home), but the decision isn't permanent and you can move later if you choose.

 It's up to you to find out who you want to marry and how to win their favor, but these are the basic steps to follow when the decision is made.
 You can marry any eligible individual regardless of race, gender, or age.
-The whole process may seem somewhat abrupt to gamers who are accustomed more developed romance subplots (like those in Mass Effect), but life in Skyrim is tough and short, so you have to seize happiness when you can.
+The whole process may seem somewhat abrupt to gamers who are accustomed more developed romance subplots, but life in Skyrim is tough and short, so you have to seize happiness when you can.